Policy 713: LGBT school policy change causes political turmoil in Canada

 "Premier Higgs and (Education) Minister Bill Hogan have courageously and unapologetically taken the first steps, in Canada, towards protecting children from going down a path of destruction," the group said in a statement.

-The debate comes at the heels of similar controversies on gender identity and schools that have taken place across the country.
+The debate comes at the heels of other controversies on LGBT issues and schools that have taken place across the country.
 Earlier in June, a Catholic school board in the Toronto area voted against flying the Pride flag outside its main offices, prompting a student walk-out in protest.

 A poll commissioned by Canadian think-tank Second Street of 1,523 people in early May - before New Brunswick's policy changes were announced - suggested that 57% of Canadians believe parents have a right to be informed by a school if a child wants to change their gender identity.